-This bowl of ramen is certainly Not Your College Ramen of yester years?
-It’s layered with incredible flavors, textures and deliciousness!
+This Easy Ramen Recipe is certainly Not Your College Ramen of yester years?
+I've amped up the classic packaged noodles into a homemade ramen that's layered with incredible flavors, textures and deliciousness!
+Plus it's quick to make in just 30 minutes!

 Instant ramen was a go-to budget-friendly, easy “meal” when I was in college.
 Its warmth and savory flavors brought comfort and satisfaction amidst the stressors of figuring out life in adulthood.
-I’ll admit, I still love those cheap packets, but now I prefer taking it to the next level of deliciousness!
+I’ll admit, I still love those cheap packets, but now I prefer taking it to the next level by transforming them into an Easy Ramen Recipe at home!

 Table of Contents